Ashburton Lakes: Guide to hikes, biking and staying in New Zealands most beautiful hidden region

 Lake Camp

 The beautiful and smaller Lake Camp is located opposite Lake Clearwater and will be the first lake you see from the road on your drive through the Hakatere Conservation Park.
+I think its the prettiest Ashburton lake as the trees and mountains make it an awesome place for landscape photography.

 Lake Camp is the only one of the Ashburton Lakes where using a powerboat is permitted.
 It is a popular for swimming, waterskiing, biscuitting, wind and kitesurfing.
 Do note there is no fuel station in the Hakatere Conservation Park.
 Your closest fuel station will be in the Mt Somers township.